Planned Research Vessel Movements: 2023 Research Season

-On this page you will find a spreadsheet with all planned expeditions, brief descriptions of research activities, and a spreadsheet of mooring locations.
+On this page you will find a spreadsheet with all planned expeditions, brief descriptions of expeditions, and a spreadsheet of mooring locations.

-The research vessel spreadsheet and descriptions will be periodically updated and emailed out to partners.
+The spreadsheets will be periodically updated and emailed out to partners.
 If you would like to receive updates, sign up for the email distribution list.
-Please contact Sarah Tucker (IARPC) and Katy Smith (NSF) with any questions.
+Please contact field.operations@iarpccollaborations.org with any questions, or to provide additional information about upcoming expeditions.

 Download the spreadsheet of research expeditions